jphart/jphart.github.io/_projects/weatherstation_power.md

 To effectively charge a battery from solar a special charger board is required that can handle the changing input current as the sunlight varies.
 I went with [this charger](https://shop.pimoroni.com/products/adafruit-universal-usb-dc-solar-lithium-ion-polymer-charger-bq24074) from Adafruit.
 When the sun is out it will power the board and charge a LiPo battery.
 At night it will power the board from the battery.
 It requires input from a 6V panel and as plus has a USB C port that can also be used to charge the battery.
 It outputs a steady 4.4v, too low for the arduino, so I added [this boost converter](https://shop.pimoroni.com/products/adafruit-miniboost-5v-1a-tps61023) to increase the voltage to 5v.

 Lithium batteries [can be dangerous](https://www.bbc.co.uk/news/business-38714461) so rather than going for a cheap battery from Amazon/Ebay I went with [this 2200mah battery](https://shop.pimoroni.com/products/lithium-ion-battery-pack?variant=23417820359) from Pimoroni.
-It has protection circutry to stop it being over charged, or over discharged.
+It has protection circutry to stop it being over charged, or over discharged and short circuit protection, something you don't get using a raw [18650 cell](https://en.wikipedia.org/wiki/List_of_battery_sizes#Lithium-ion_batteries_(rechargeable)) common in laptops and electric cars.
+This battery is pretty overkill for this use, 2200mah should power the sensor for a couple of weeks without any input from the solar panel.
+A [smaller capacity LiPo](https://shop.pimoroni.com/products/lipo-battery-pack?variant=20429082055) would be an option, but the cost difference is minimal for the capacity & with the pouch style LiPo you need to be careful not to puncture the pouch, otherwise [fire](https://www.youtube.com/watch?v=wUFxlf4fXjo).
+The hard shell of the cell style battery appealed for this reason!

 For the solar panel I when with [this cheap](https://www.ebay.co.uk/itm/224488184479?mkevt=1&mkcid=1&mkrid=710-53481-19255-0&campid=5338766898&toolid=10029&customid=Cj0KCQjw8eOLBhC1ARIsAOzx5cHlwCdbQv8AUCC07AFXXBtR6vgavw-iTKM6_0zgiMSy-MAp6DDlxroaAp_vEALw_wcB&_trkparms=ispr%3D1&amdata=enc%3A1AwTK5FWGSIqknhGIL_ZIOg12&gclid=Cj0KCQjw8eOLBhC1ARIsAOzx5cHlwCdbQv8AUCC07AFXXBtR6vgavw-iTKM6_0zgiMSy-MAp6DDlxroaAp_vEALw_wcB) 6V 1 watt panel off ebay.